Edisto Island Watershed Planning Effort

 Why does Edisto Island need a Watershed Plan?

 The waterways on and around Edisto Island are affected by pollution from several sources.
 There are currently 24 locations in the area that are listed as impaired for either fecal coliform bacteria, enterococcus bacteria, or turbidity.
+This had led to restrictions on the harvest of shellfish from many local waterways.
 Creating a community-driven watershed plan for the area is a first step towards reducing pollution and improving water quality for the Edisto community.